NCTU-Math-Software/final_project-chen-yu-ye/README.md

 and verified by using c++, the result is also 4130199828

-the final result should be right,since we excluse any compute problem,and use a right way to get the result (*)magically, in this program, we don't have any multiplication expect 10^10, so it greatly adds the probability of correctness
+the final result should be right,since we excluse any compute problem,and use a right way to get the result (*)magically, in this program, we don't use any multiplication , so it greatly adds the probability of correctness